bicycle1885/Fmt.jl/README.md

 Note that *syntactic* validity does not imply *semantic* validity.
 For example, `{:,s}` is syntactically valid but semantically invalid, because the string type `s` does not support the thousands separator `,`.

+A sequence of `zero` and `width` may be ambiguous because `width` may start with `0`.
+To resolve the ambiguity, if `0` is followed by a digit, the leading zero is interpreted as `zero` and the following digits are interpreted as `width`.
+Otherwise, the zero is interpreted as `width`.

 ## Semantic

 The semantic of the format specification is basically the same as that of Python.